 Mediation

-The Dispute Intelligence Engine is an AI-powered analytics capability available in Professional and Enterprise tiers for both Vilulia Mediate and Vilulia Arbitrate.
-It provides informed resolution decisions backed by platform data, case-specific AI analysis, and jurisdictional intelligence — with honest confidence scoring that tells you exactly how much to trust the analysis.
+Dispute Intelligence is an analytics capability available on Professional and Enterprise tiers for both Vilulia Mediate and Vilulia Arbitrate.
+It provides resolution intelligence backed by platform outcome data, case-specific AI analysis, and jurisdictional legal framework analysis, with explicit confidence scoring that indicates how much weight to give each finding.

 What you'll learn